waqartech-backend/react-native-sound/README.md

 ```javascript
 npm install react-native-sound --save
 ```
-Note: If your react-native version is >= 0.60 then linking is done automatically.

-If your react-native version is < 0.60 then link it using:
+Then link it automatically using:

 ```javascript
 react-native link react-native-sound